Seems like once a week I hear some crazy story about a financial advisor ripping off a client. Like this guy.

 - Obviously they should be licensed for investment or insurance products they sell, but if they’ve been in the business for any more than a couple of years, they should have some advanced education.
 CFP, ChFC, CLU, MSFS, and some other specific designations exist that can help you feel comfortable they at least are willing to work at being better advisors.

 - Meet them in person once, maybe twice before pulling the trigger.
+Your gut instinct about someone is usually right.

 - Make sure you always understand what they are doing once you’re in the relationship.
 Meet at least annually and get a detailed and clear accounting of what’s going on with your money.